TomBergmanis/finalCapstone/README.md

 ### INSTRUCTION / USAGE SECTION -

-INSTRUCT THE USER HOW TO USE THE PROJECT.
-INCLUDE SCREENSHOTS OF THE PRJECT IN ACTION.
+HOW TO USE THE PROJECT:

 The program runs in the terminal and requires user input in order for the program to output meaningful data.